 Different methods produce similar estimates of temperature impacts for major wheat producing countries.
 To understand how these very different methods predict such similar temperature impacts on global wheat yields, we broke down the temperature impacts to the national scale.
 Point-based and grid-based simulations were compared for 97 countries (Fig. 2a).
 Generally, projected temperature impacts on wheat yields of most of the large wheat producers were similar with the two simulation methods, while differences were larger for small wheat-producing countries.
-The larger differences observed for smaller producers nevertheless have less weight in the global analysis.
+The larger differences observed for smaller producers, nevertheless, have less weight in the global analysis.
 Method results were compared in more detail for the top five wheat producing countries (Fig. 2b, Fig. 3).
 For China, India, USA, and France, the different assessment methods resulted in very similar values for temperature impacts on country wheat yields.
 Additional country studies relying on other methods and data sources gave similar estimates.
 For example, for France, yield reduction estimates from grid-based simulations, point-based simulations, and statistical regressions were 4.6%, 5.2%, and 4.2%, respectively (Fig. 3e).
-In an independent study, a 0.42 t.ha-1 reduction in wheat yields, which is a reduction of about 5.5% after correction for global temperature change, was reported from the GEVES-NT dataset in Northern France from 1998-2008 that included the planting of check varieties in field experiments (14).
-Another recent study using data from wheat variety trials from 1985–2013 in Kansas, USA reported a 7.3% decrease (corrected for global temperature change) in wheat yield with 1oC global temperature increase (15).
+In an independent study, a 0.42 Mt.ha-1 reduction in wheat yields, which is a reduction of about 5.5% after correction for global temperature change, was reported from the GEVES-NT dataset in Northern France from 1998-2008 that included the planting of check varieties in field experiments (14).
+Another recent study using data from wheat variety trials from 1985–2013 in Kansas, USA reported a 7.3% decrease (corrected for global temperature change) in wheat yield with 1°C global temperature increase (15).
 This result is very similar to the other estimated temperature impacts on wheat yields for the USA (Fig. 3d).
 For India, country-level statistical regressions, grid-based and point-based simulations all estimated about 8.0% yield declines per °C of global temperature increase, although projections from district-level statistical regressions suggested a 15% yield reduction.
-A previous study estimated a similar range of yield reductions from 0.06 to 0.43t ha-1 (about 2.6 to 17.4%) in four northwestern states of India (16).
+A previous study estimated a similar range of yield reductions from 0.06 to 0.43 Mt ha-1 (about 2.6 to 17.4%) in four northwestern states of India (16).
 These results may indicate a large spatial variability in temperature impacts across India.
 For Russia, the two simulation methods agreed well, but yield reductions estimated from statistical regression were markedly higher.
 A recent study using statistical methods also showed higher temperature impacts on winter wheat yields for Rostov, a main wheat producing region in Russia (17).
 It is perhaps relevant to note that statistical models take into account the effects of warming on water stress, whereas the point-based and grid-based simulations used in this study only dealt with irrigated or high rainfall conditions, which are less representative of conditions in Russia (18).

-With the different temperature impact methods used, despite some variation, there is a general similarity in the magnitude of negative effects of increasing temperature on wheat yields for major wheat producing countries.
+With the three different temperature impact methods used, despite some variation, there is a general similarity in the magnitude of negative effects of increasing temperature on wheat yields for major wheat producing countries.
 As the five largest wheat producing countries have a combined total >50% of total global wheat production (19), the similarity in method estimates of temperature impacts for these countries explains the similar negative temperature impacts computed at the global scale.